Discover the excitement and energy of The Danbury Moose Lodge and our incredible members!

 With the recent renovations for the flooring in the Social Quarters, we are looking to continue these cosmetic changes with painting.
 More to come on this project.

 As spring is almost here and we are getting the warmer weather, we will be looking to do an outside clean-up of the property.
 Volunteers are needed for this!
-More to come as to when.
+The lodge clean-up day will be Saturday, May 10th from 9am to 12pm.
+Lunch will be provided.

 Our members come from diverse backgrounds and industries, making Moose Events a melting pot of ideas and perspectives.
 We believe that our members are the heart and soul of the event, and we strive to make their experience unforgettable.